LukeShortCloud/rootpages/src/ansible.rst

 Editions
 ~~~~~~~~

 There are two editions of Ansible available.
 There is the upstream Ansible community project which receives no support.
 For enterprise users, there is Red Hat Ansible Engine which provides support that covers Core modules, priority bug and feature updates, documentation, and more.
+Both use the same binary code with the only difference being support.
 [40]

 Installation
 ------------

-The Ansible community edition 2.4 requires Python 2.6, 2.7, or >= 3.5 on both the control and managed nodes.
-[1] Python 3 support is stable and fully supported since the Ansible 2.5 release.
+Ansible 2.7 requires Python 2.7 or >= 3.5 on both the control and managed nodes.
+[74] Python 3 support is stable and has been fully supported since the Ansible 2.5 release.
 [43]

 Fedora: